maarten-pennings/howto/README.md

 ## Remapping keys in VICE

 I was playing with VICE the C64 (Commodore 64) emulator.
-In Turbo Macro Pro, the `←` key is used extensively, so I wanted to rempa that to an easy key.
+In Turbo Macro Pro, the `←` key is used extensively, so I wanted to remap that to an easy key.
 See [how to](ViceKeyboardRemap/readme.md) do that yourself.

 ## Get a map file in Arduino for ESP